mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 !!! question "How can you hide a custom cell in the editor? (*show if* property)"

-    > Custom cells expect only a cell provider in the inspector but don't offer the possibility to specify other attributes to set, e.g., "show if."
+    > Custom cells expect only a cell provider in the inspector but don't offer the possibility to specify other attributes to set, for example, "show if."
 How can I hide a custom cell under a specific condition?
 (MPS-33195)

     The meta-model allows specifying the *show if* property and other attributes on a custom cell, and the generator will generate the correct code for it.
 The editor for the inspector doesn't include it.
 You can use the reflective editor to specify the condition.